array(42) {

 The diagnostic performance of the AI-enabled Endo-Histo fusion model will be reported as sensitivity, specificity, positive predictive value (PPV), negative predictive value (NPV), accuracy and F1 score.
 The 95% confidence intervals (CIs) for each metric will be calculated.

-Narrative Summary: Accurate disease assessment is crucial for managing ulcerative colitis and determining treatment response in clinical trials.
-Endoscopic and histological scores are complex and burdened by interobserver variability.
-This study aims to validate our new AI model that integrates endoscopic and histological data to objectively and accurately assess activity and predict treatment response in UC.
-Furthermore, it aims to validate our AI model to detect and localise neutrophils, determining a cutoff to define histological remission and predict treatment response.
-The model could potentially replace central readout through standardized UC assessment and improve clinical trial development.
+Narrative Summary: Accurate disease assessment is crucial for managing UC and determining treatment response in clinical trials.
+Endoscopic and histological scores are complex and burdened by variability.
+This study aims to validate our new AI model that integrates endoscopic and histological data to objectively assess activity and predict treatment response in UC.
+Furthermore, it aims to validate our model to detect and localise neutrophils, determining a cutoff to define histological remission and predict treatment response.
+Moreover, we propose to enhance the prediction of response to therapy by integrating AI outputs with clinical, laboratory, and Omics data (genomics, RNA transcriptomics, proteomics).
+This multidimensional approach aims to identify biological signatures associated to treatment outcomes, supporting precision medicine in UC.

 Dissemination Plan: Results arising from this study may be presented as abstracts and papers to target audiences.
 These may be submitted to relevant conferences such as European Crohn's Colitis Organization (ECCO) and Digestive Disease Week.
 A manuscript may also be submitted for publication.
 The YODA Project will be acknowledged in all study products, which will be shared at the time of submission.